 A longtime pillar of the New Orleans rhythm and blues community, Dave Bartholomew was a trumpeter, vocalist, songwriter, arranger, producer, bandleader, and astute businessman.

 David Louis Bartholomew was born in Edgard (in St. John the Baptist Parish) on December 24, 1918, to Louis Bartholomew and Marie Roussell.
-Musically, he was influenced by his father, who played tuba with jazz clarinetist Willie Humphrey.
+His father, who played tuba with jazz clarinetist Willie Humphrey, influenced him musically.
 The younger Bartholomew began his career in traditional jazz, playing in the bands of pianist Joe Robichaux, trumpeter/cornetist Papa Celestin, and pianist Fats Pichon.
-In 1942, Bartholomew spent six weeks touring nationally in the big band of Jimmy Lunceford before he was drafted.
+In 1942, Bartholomew spent six weeks touring nationally in the big band of Jimmy Lunceford before the US Army drafted him.
 Bartholomew spent much of his military service as a performer, and also learned to write music.
 (Bartholomew’s time in uniform is reflected on Fats Domino’s “Korea Blues,” where he unleashed a flawless rendition of “Reveille.”)

 Returning to New Orleans after World War II ended, Bartholomew joined the house band at the Dew Drop Inn, the city’s leading R&B venue.
 Soon Bartholomew was leading the house band at a club called the Graystone in New Orleans’s Carrollton section.
 There he started to assemble the cadre of players who would accompany Fats Domino.
 Bartholomew’s next job was in the house band at Al’s Starlight Inn, an engagement he advertised via live radio performances of the song “Shrimp and Gumbo” that was based on the musical advertisements sung by the city’s roving street vendors.
 As saxophonist Alvin “Red” Tyler told journalist John Broven, “The Dave Bartholomew Band was the band in the city as far as rhythm and blues was concerned.
 We played all the big dances, we played quite a few of the shows.… I think it was a good experience to work with Dave’s band because he was truly a professional.”